kernelzeroday/opparis/socialmediabot/README.md

 you will then need to put your facebook api client and secret keys as well as your twitter api keys into the apropriate configuration directives.

-node isis.js allahu& node isis.js ackbar&
+$ node isis.js allahu& node isis.js ackbar&

+if you prefer to just start scraping the web immediatly, npkm install google and then

+$ node google.js `shuf -n 1 keywords.txt`

 this will give you a bunch of garbage to sort through. enjoy.